Module A: Foundations of Sensory Integration

 Assessments

-Students are assessed via online written assignment(s).
+Students are assessed via online written assignments which consist of 2 tasks:

 You can download this information below: